-Our 2019 climb of Scafell takes place from May 4 - 7th.
 Scafell Pike is the highest mountain in England, at an elevation of 978 metres above sea level.
 Located in England’s largest National Park, the Lake District, which covers an area of approx. 2259 sq.km and is made up of rugged mountains, tranquil open countryside and peaceful lakes (tarns).
-Day 1.
-Belfast to Keswick.
+Day 1 - Friday 3rd May - Belfast to Keswick.

 We depart Keswick at approximately 08.30am and make our way back to Stranraer and the return ferry to Belfast.
 We are usually back in Dublin around 7.30/8pm